The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do and what they did to achieve what they achieved.

 Indeed the harsh judgement drove them to prove the opposite.
 They became good with people, they hunted opportunities and they built a strong work discipline.

-My Note: basically, they became smart and “more than good enough”.
+basically, they became smart and “more than good enough”.
 Read how to develop a growth mindset and learn you can become whatever you want.
 That’s your biggest lesson.

 3. Courage and Wealth